 EXP: In some cultures funerals are sad occasions, & it would be in bad taste to treat it like a party (Wasp).
-In others a funeral is a time to rejoice & celebrate (Irish).
+In others, a funeral is a time to rejoice & celebrate (Irish).

-• Feeling Rules : Societies try to keep order by controlling emotional expression, telling us what we have a right to or are expected to feel in particular situations.
+• Feeling Rules : Societies try to keep order by controlling emotional expression, telling us what we have a right to or are expected to feel in specific situations.
 These identify & perpetuate cultural & moral values, & the roles assigned to various groups.

 EXP: Societies that emphasize individuality allow the feeling of pride in personal accomplishments, while those that value cooperation encourage expressions of humility or self-effacement, no matter how great the work being done

 EXP: We feel guilty if we start socializing too soon after the death of a loved one.
-On the other hand we’re judged if we mourn a loss too long!
+On the other hand we’re negatively judged if we mourn a loss too long!